Pampadumpara: Geography and Economy

-Pampadumpara is a beautiful hilly area with its plantations of cardamom, pepper, coffee, tea, ginger, etc. Thus the economy of this area is derived from the geographical features of this village.
-Cardamom is the most suitable plant for cultivation and it grows in more than 60% of the total area.
-The latest trend of this village is to find a way to attract the nature loving tourist to their own homes for a short stay.
-The climate is usually cold with a temperature varying from 16 °C to 30 °C.
+Pampadumpara is a hilly area with plantations of cardamom, pepper, coffee, tea, ginger, and other crops.
+The economy of this area is derived from its geographical features.
+Cardamom is cultivated in more than 60% of the total area.
+Residents of the village have begun offering short-term home stays to tourists.
+The climate is usually cold, with temperatures varying from 16 °C to 30 °C.

 Transport

 Road transportation is only available mode of transportation.

 The nearest airports are Nedumbassery Airport, Kochi and Madurai Airport Tamil Nadu.
 Nearest railway stations are Kottayam and Aluva.

 Education

 Pampadumpara is a 100% literate village.
 The present trend of education in this area is at least the school completion of +2.
 Also there are people who completed their Masters considers agriculture as the best means of wealth and taking care of the plantations.
 The village is found on the way from Thekkady to Munnar so many tourist are passing this way.